Stagecraft: History

+Ancient Greece

+Greek theatre made extensive use of stagecraft, and Greek vocabulary and practice continue to influence contemporary Western stagecraft.
+The defining element of a Greek theatre's stage was the skene, a structure at the back of the stage, often featuring three doors.
+The usual setting for a classical Greek tragedy was a palace, and skenes were decorated to support that setting.

-Greeks were the earliest recorded practitioners of stagecraft.
-"Skene" is Greek, translating roughly into "scene" or "scenery", and refers to a large scenic house, about one story tall, with three doors.
-On the audience-side of the Skene, what are now known as "flats" could be hung.
-Flats developed to two-sided painted flats which would be mounted, centered, on a rotating pin, with rope running around each consecutive pin, so the flats could be turned for a scene-change.
-The double-sided-flat eventually evolved into the periaktos (pl. periaktoi).
+On the audience-side of the skene, what are now known as flats could be hung.
+Flats evolved from one-sided to two-sided painted flats, which would be mounted and centered on a rotating pin.
+Rope would run around each consecutive pin, allowing the flats to be turned for scene changes.
+The double-sided-flat eventually evolved into the periaktos.

-As well as flats, the Greeks also used such machines as the ekkyklema, essentially a platform on wheels, and the deus ex machina, a hand-cranked lift to be used to lift a character/scenery over the skene.
-Over 20 such scenic inventions can be traced back to the Greeks.
-No light but that of the sun was used; plays started at sun-rise and continued until sun-down.
+Greek stagecraft was essential to the storytelling of its works.
+An ekkyklema, similar to a contemporary wagon, was used to present the death of a character by rolling out their dead body, instead of showing their death onstage.
+The mechane, a crane for lifting actors over the skene, supported the conclusions of plays, whose storylines were often suddenly resolved by the introduction of a god.
+The mechane is the literal source for the contemporary phrase deus ex machina.
+Performances were lit by sunlight, often taking advantage of the particular time of day to support the story.

+Europe

 Plays of Medieval times were held in different places such as the streets of towns and cities, performed by traveling, secular troupes.
 Some were also held in monasteries, performed by church-controlled groups, often portraying religious scenes.
 The playing place could represent many different things such as indoors or outdoors (as in the Cornish plen-an-gwary amphitheatres).
 They were played in certain places so the props could be used for the play.
 Songs and spectacles were often used in plays to enhance participation.

 More modern stagecraft was developed in England between 1576 and 1642.
 There were three different types of theaters in London – public, private and court.
 The size and shape varied but many were suggested to be round theaters.
-Public playhouses such as the Globe Theatre used rigging housed in a room on the roof to lower and raise in scenery or actors, and used the raised stage by developing the practice of using trap-doors in theatrical productions.
+Public playhouses such as the Globe Theatre used rigging housed in a room on the roof to lower and raise scenery or actors, and used the raised stage by developing the practice of using trap-doors in theatrical productions.
 Most of the theaters had circular-design, with an open area above the pit to allow sunlight to enter and light the stage.
-It was a penny admission to stand in the pit.
-Prices increase for seating.
-Court plays were used for holidays and special occasions.

 Proscenium stages, or picture-box stages, were constructed in France around the time of the English Restoration, and maintain the place of the most popular form of stage in use to-date, and originally combined elements of the skene in design, essentially building a skene on-stage.
 Lighting of the period would have consisted of candles, used as foot-lights, and hanging from chandeliers above the stage.